PxPerfectMike/scootloops/readme.md

 console.log(doubledArray); // [2, 4, 6, 8, 10]
 ```

-> ## reduceIt
+## reduceIt

-The `reduceIt` function reduces an array to a single value by applying a callback function to each element in the array.
+Reduces an array to a single value by applying a callback function to each element in the array.

 ```javascript
 function reduceIt(array, initialValue)